-But really, I always come back to writing.
+But I always come back to writing.
 In December 2016 my first book was published (and promptly won an award).
 Maternity Leavers: What to do about work now you’re a mum is a collection of advice and inspiration for women who want to change their career in some way after having children.
 You can hear more about it by listening to my interview on the Irish Times Women’s Podcast in 2017.
 I was also a Huffington Post blogger for a few years where I write mainly about parenting and careers (although there are a few random posts on there about EU VAT and voting too).
 And I’m very proud of the honest and personal post I wrote for Tiny Buddha about leaving my husband.

 And then in September 2016, seemingly quite randomly, I decided to go back to university.
 I had in mind that I would like to do a PhD one day, perhaps related to my interest in women’s careers, or maybe in something else.
 But I felt I needed to do a Masters first and I ended up on the MSc Criminology at Plymouth University.
 I loved the course, and the subject, and within a year I somehow landed myself a Doctoral Teaching Assistant role at Plymouth – teaching Criminology and studying for a PhD in women’s online gambling.

 And so, for the past few years, that’s what I’ve been doing.
 My online presence has dwindled to virtually nothing during that time and I recently decided to resurrect my old blog, delete most of the old content, and start over.
 Who knows what the future holds in terms of my career or anything else, but I know I need to start getting my writing out there again…